Federation¶

 A spoke records active quarantine when it sees a permanently poisoned push batch.
 Quarantine blocks further push and can block reset.

-Inspect with status and intentionally skip when the operator accepts that local events will not be federated:
+Intentionally skip only when the operator accepts that local events will not be federated:

 kata federation quarantine skip <id> \